Elinor presenting Earthship Ecology lecture

 Nature Journaling for Nature-Based Solutions

-Biomimetic solutions are low-cost, decentralized, and accessible.
-Through artistic journaling practices we take lessons from nature and implement place-based, intentional solutions for resilience — finding adaptations with applications from disease interactions to nutrient management and beyond.
+Biomimetic solutions are low cost, decentralized, and accessible to help promote the resilience of our systems to disturbances.
+By making observations through artistic journaling practices we can take lessons from nature and implement place-based, intentional solutions for resilience across interdisciplinary fields.

 Scientific illustration with natural paints